janhoo/worms/README.md

 Done.

 ## Usage
-issue `library(worms)`
+issue `library(worms)`,

-use the package documentation, e.g. type `?wormsbynames` to read what that does and how to use ist
+use the package documentation, e.g.,

+type `?wormsbynames` to read how to use it

 ## Contributing
 1. Fork it!